 proc iml; call randseed(123); /* set random number seed */ u = j(10,1); /* allocate */ call randgen(u, "Uniform"); /* u ~ U[0,1] */

-Random uniform on the interval [a,b]
+Random uniform numbers in the interval [a,b]

 a = -1; b = 1; /* example values */ x = a + (b-a)*u;